I’m going to let you into a little secret. This is just between us, ok?

 Liwonde National Park is my favourite and should be on your Malawi radar.
 The park sits on the Shire River so you have the option to travel by boat or by land – we did both.
 Like any safari, animal sighting can be varied, but the guides are amazing at finding them and within moments we were within metres of a beautiful herd of elephants.
 There are no big cats currently present (so I believe) in the park, but as well as the elephants, hippo, antelopes, crocoldiles and birds in abundance.

-Other parks to consider are Majete Wildlife Reserve, Kuti Wildlife Reserve and Nyika National Park.
+Other parks to consider are Majete Wildlife Reserve (home to the Big 5), Kuti Wildlife Reserve and Nyika National Park.

 5. Hike a mountain (or two)